meowkaiser/STRONGEST_Project1/README.md

 ## Conclusion
 After analyzing the data, we recommend that Microsoft takes the following approaches when producing their own movie
-* Have a large enough budget
+* Moderately strong correlation between spending money and profit with diminishing returns >200m.
-* Make sure the movie is long enough to tell the story necessary
+* Aim to tell the story instead of aiming for a target run-time.
-* Aim for a pg-13 rating
+* Aim for a PG-13 rating.
+* Should target to make a Fantasy and/or Adventure genre movie.

 These strategies will reduce risk and maximize potential profits.

+Links:

 [Project Notebook](https://github.com/meowkaiser/STRONGEST_Project1/blob/main/Final_notebook.ipynb)